-CarboNet™ is founded by seasoned entrepreneurs that will all attest to the fact that building companies and generating happy customers comes down to a singular belief – that is our policy – no A$$holes.
+CarboNet™ water treatment was developed by seasoned entrepreneurs that will all attest to the fact that building companies and generating happy customers comes down to a singular belief – that is our policy – no A$$holes.
 It’s our only corporate policy.

 That is our tagline and its based on how we look at things.
-The inspiration for CarboNet™ came from the failed approaches used to deal with offshore oils spills of the early 2000s.
+The inspiration for CarboNet™ water treatment came from the failed approaches used to deal with offshore oils spills of the early 2000s.
 The conventional approach was to use dispersants, a type of detergent, to try to remove the oil.
 Rather than removing the oil, these dispersants broke down oil down into tiny particles that sunk deeper into the ocean’s water column and ended up poisoning aquatic life well below the surface.
-Unlike conventional water treatment chemicals like detergents and heavy oxidants, CarboNet’s technology can go after such tiny particles and net them for easy removal.
-By utilizing drug delivery polymers in a unique formulation, CarboNet™ can design a broad suite of products that target specific constituents in wastewater that are historically very difficult and very costly to remove.
+Unlike conventional water treatment chemicals like detergents and heavy oxidants, CarboNet™ water treatment technology can go after such tiny particles and net them for easy removal.
+By utilizing drug delivery polymers in a unique formulation, CarboNet™ water treatment can design a broad suite of products that target specific constituents in wastewater that are historically very difficult and very costly to remove.

 Our technology is simple to apply – requiring no CAPEX, specialized labour or special process.
 Our ingredients are readily available and allow for a cost-effective formulation.
 We consistently prove that we are more cost-effective than conventional water treatment chemicals.

 A reliable, low-risk, cost-effective chemical method for treating industrial wastewater for reuse or safe disposal.
 The solution comprises our core technology, the NanoNet™ platform of nanosized particles comprising a proprietary blend of polymer and surfactants.
 The microscopic particles selectively bind undesirable materials in industrial wastewater, including oils, greases, solids (both suspended and dissolved) and metal ions.
 NanoNet™ treatment particles agglomerate to form a light, stable flocculant that lifts the undesirable materials to the water surface, for easy removal with standard water treatment equipment.
 Our first product in the NanoNet™ platform, NanoNet Fe™, specifically targets the removal of iron and hydrocarbons to trace levels.